Abundance is meant to be shared.

 A community staple and bastion of education in the Blue Ridge Mountains and Cherokee county, The Museum of the Cherokee Indian’s mission is to preserve and perpetuate the history, culture, and stories of the Cherokee people.
 The museum funds a variety of ongoing Cherokee cultural, artistic and educational endeavors, including the Cherokee Voices Festival and The Cherokee Heritage trails, where certified members of the Eastern Band of Cherokee Indians provide tours of their ancestral Cherokee homeland helping to reclaim a landscape full of original stories, meaning and legends.

-With the help of our students, we are honored to be supporting these two initiatives of the Eastern Band of Cherokee Indians, the First Peoples of these beautiful mountains we call home.
+With the help of our students, we are honored to be supporting this hub of learning and education by the Eastern Band of Cherokee Indians, the First Peoples of these beautiful mountains we call home.